Crea con un telaio a ratiera un tessuto damascato in ArahWeave

-If you find it hard to follow our “mathematical” explanation, just skip ahead and try to understand what are we doing looking at the pictures.
+If you find it hard to follow our “mathematical” explanation, just skip ahead and try to understand what we are doing by looking at the pictures.
 We are not cheating, and there is a logic behind the whole thing 😉

-First draw the dobby card on the right side of weave editor.
-Use left mouse button for drawing black points (warp up) in weave editor, and right mouse button to erase them.
+First draw the dobby card on the right side of the weave editor.
+Use the left mouse button for drawing black points (warp up) in the weave editor, and right mouse button to erase them.
 You will need just two shafts for the motif.
-On the top of weave editor you have to draw the draft.
-Notice hat the draft is equal to the dobby card from the bottom.
-As you will draw the draft, card will be automatically copied in the weave.
+On the top of the weave editor you have to draw the draft.
+Notice that the draft is equal to the dobby card from the bottom.
+As you will draw the draft, the card will be automatically copied in the weave.

-Open Jacquard conversion window using Weave > Jacquard conversion in the main window of ArahWeave.
+Open the Jacquard conversion window using Weave > Jacquard conversion from the ArahWeave’s main menu.
 Choose Image > Get image from weave.
-The motif (weave), which you have drawn, is now a 72×72 image in Jacquard conversion window, and it uses two colors.
-The size of repeat of the fabric is 288×288.
+The motif (weave), which you have drawn, is now a 72×72 image in the Jacquard conversion window, and it uses two colors.
+The size of fabric’s repeat is 288×288.
 ArahWeave‘s jacquard conversion has a very nice property: You can resize the weave image during conversion.
 And this is exactly what we will do now – we must enter the desired final weave size of 72×4 = 288 for both warp and weft.
-In the bottom of Jacquard conversion window you have to enter new weave size or just simply click on x4 (it will multiply the size 72 by 4).
+In the bottom of Jacquard conversion window you have to enter a new weave size or just simply click on x4 (it will multiply the size 72 by 4).
 You should now load one weave for each color.
-Click on the first color (black) below the image in Jacquard conversion window.
+Click on the first color (black) below the image in the Jacquard conversion window.
 Then select Chose weaves > Load weaves.
 A file selection box will pop up.
 Select a weave from the file list.

 Once you click the OK button in the Jacquard conversion window, you will get the jacquard weave.
 This jacquard weave will be present in the weave editor, and the fabric in the main window will also be recalculated using this weave.
 Note that there is no big difference between jacquard and dobby weave in ArahWeave.
 If the weave is on less than 40 shafts, you also see the card and draft in the weave editor, otherwise this information is hidden.
 This is all the difference.
 After all, it is just a weave – and in fact many customers will not understand the difference between the dobby and jacquard.
 The “knowledgeable” among them will know that dobby weaves are small, so maybe we can trick them into thinking that this fabric was woven on a jacquard and get a higher price 😉

 Choose the desired colors from PANTONE Textile Color System®.
-To display window with color editor, select Fabric > Colors and using Files > Load Colors choose PANTONE Textile Color System® from the file selection box.
+To open thecolor editor, select Fabric > Colors and using Files > Load Colors choose PANTONE Textile Color System® from the file selection box.
 In Change > Find color type the color code and press Enter.
 The color, which you have searched for, will be automatically selected.
-Now you only need to copy it with right mouse button to the correct position, indicated by A in the warp, and a in the weft.
+Now you only need to copy it with the right mouse button to the correct position, indicated by A in the warp, and a in the weft.

-To get simulation of fabric on a screen, select View > Simulation (8 levels, each next is better, but also slower.
-You can zoom in or zoom out from the Zoom menu, or pressing + and – on the keyboard.
+To get a simulation of fabric on a screen, select View > Simulation (8 levels, each next is better, but also slower.
+You can zoom in or zoom out from the Zoom menu, or by pressing + e l' – on the keyboard.
 The current zoom factor is displayed on the top of the main window.

 We got pretty close to the original, didn’t we?